IEEE-ITSS-OpenHub/Resource---Emerging-Mixed-Traffic-of-AV-and-HDV/README.md

 # Project Website
 [https://qiqiqi.gitbook.io/resource-for-emerging-mixed-traffic-of-av-and-hdv/](https://qiqiqi.gitbook.io/resource-for-emerging-mixed-traffic-of-av-and-hdv/)

-_This project is part of the [2023 WiE-ITS & YP-ITS Fellowship Program](https://ieee-itss.org/2023-fellowships-for-young-researchers-promoting-diversity-and-leadership-in-its/).
+_This project is part of the [2023 WiE-ITS & YP-ITS Fellowship Program](https://ieee-itss.org/2023-fellowships-for-young-researchers-promoting-diversity-and-leadership-in-its/) and partly supported by the TAB Committee on Standards Seed Funding under project **R11P21**.
 The project is developed by [Yongqi Dong](https://yongqidong.github.io/)._

 # Background & Aims
 Fully-automated vehicles (AVs) are expected to be beneficial to traffic safety and efficiency.
 Although steady development of higher levels of AVs is witnessed, their deployment will not happen overnight.
 There will be a transition period during which AVs with various automation levels will share the road with human drivers leading to a mixed traffic condition.